What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Bite force – 71 atmospheres

-The largest species of the cat family, the tiger is a solitary hunter.
-The length of his body can reach 3.5 meters, and he can weigh up to 140 kg.
-He hunts and pursues his prey at night.
-Like lions, they tend to bite their prey on the throat to cut off the flow of air and blood to the animal's head.
-Their bite is very powerful, it is almost twice as strong as a lion's bite.
-There are fewer tigers in the wild than in captivity.
-They usually avoid people, however, attacks on people and livestock have been reported around the world.
+Most great view The cat family, the tiger is a solitary hunter.
+Its body length can reach 3.5 meters, and it can weigh up to 140 kg.
+It hunts and stalks its prey at night.
+Like lions, they tend to bite their victims' throats to reduce the flow of air and blood to the animal's head.
+Their bite is very powerful, almost twice as strong as a lion's bite.
+IN wildlife Fewer tigers exist than in captivity.
+They generally avoid people, however, attacks on people and livestock have been recorded throughout the world.

 Bite force – 75 atmospheres

-Most sources claim that the bite force of a hyena is 75 atmospheres, however, Wikipedia says a higher figure, but there are no other sources confirming the information in the online encyclopedia.
+Most sources claim that a hyena's bite force is 75 atmospheres, however, Wikipedia says higher figure, but there are no other sources confirming the information in the online encyclopedia.
 Speaking about the fact that the hyena has one of the most powerful bites in the animal kingdom, it should be noted that as a result of its attack, even the bones of a giraffe are crushed.
-The reason for this bite force is that it needs to get at least some food after lions and other large predators leave the remains of their prey.
+The reason the bite is so strong is that it needs to get at least some food after lions and others large predators leaving the remains of their prey.
 Even though they look like dogs, hyenas are actually more closely related to cats.
 It has been discovered that a hyena can kill a dog with a single bite to the neck.
 Contrary to popular belief, hyenas hunt, and ironically, lions often steal their food.
 Like lions, they are very social and cooperative animals.

 Bite force – 81 atmospheres

-This North American subspecies of the brown bear is known for its incredible size and aggression.
-Despite their large size, grizzlies can reach speeds of up to 56 km/h.
+This North American subspecies brown bear known for its incredible size and aggression.
+Despite its large size, a grizzly bear can reach speeds of up to 56 km/h.
 They feed mainly on berries and nuts, but also hunt.
-In Yellowstone National Park, they were seen and filmed while hunting game.
-Grizzlies are considered more aggressive compared to other bears.
-It is believed that because of their size, these bears cannot climb trees, which is why they have developed this defense mechanism in order to get their own food.
-This is likely the same evolutionary path that gave the bear its powerful jaws that help it defend itself against wolves and other intruders.
+In Yellowstone national park they were spotted and filmed while hunting game.
+Grizzlies are considered more aggressive than other bears.
+It is believed that due to their size, these bears cannot climb trees, which is why they developed this defense mechanism to get food for themselves.
+This is likely the same evolutionary path that gave the bear its powerful jaws, which help it defend against wolves and other attackers.
 They can weigh from 270 to 450 kg.
-They can be dangerous to humans if startled, or if they are with cubs, they mostly rarely, if ever, prey on humans.
+They can pose a danger to humans if frightened or if they are with cubs, but in general they rarely, if ever, hunt humans.

 Bite force – 88 atmospheres

-Some people may be surprised to read this given the vegetarian nature of these creatures.
-However, gorillas are formidable "inhabitants" of this list.
-Their jaws are primarily adapted to chewing tough plants like bamboo, which has given them incredibly strong jaws and neck muscles.
-The gorilla has traditionally been viewed as a big scary monster, but in recent years its image has become "softer".
-They are our closest relatives after chimpanzees, and their numbers in the wild are rapidly declining, with about 700 mountain gorillas now left alive.
-Gorillas can climb trees but usually live on the ground in communities of up to 30 individuals led by a dominant male.
-Gorillas, as a rule, are "gentle" creatures and do not pose any danger to humans.
+Some people may be surprised to read this, given the vegetarian nature of these creatures.
+However, gorillas are the formidable "residents" of this list.
+Their jaws are primarily adapted to chewing tough plants like bamboo, which gives them incredibly strong jaw and neck muscles.
+The gorilla has traditionally been seen as large scary monster, but in last years her image became “softer.”
+They are our closest relatives after chimpanzees, and their numbers in the wild are rapidly declining, with about 700 mountain gorillas now remaining.
+Gorillas can climb trees, but usually live on the ground in communities of up to 30 individuals led by a dominant male.
+Gorillas are generally gentle creatures and pose no danger to humans.

 Bite force – 124 atmospheres

-How can one not recall a bearded joke about poor eyesight ...
+How can one not remember the bearded joke about poor eyesight...
 This is one of the most powerful herbivores.
-The hippo belongs to the category of the most dangerous animals in Africa.
-Living in a specific area, and being very aggressive, there are known cases of attacks on small boats and their crews.
-The scientists were only able to measure the bite force of the female hippopotamus, because the males are extremely aggressive.
-The word hippopotamus comes from the Greek for "water horse" because of its incredible love of water.
-The closest relatives of the hippopotamus are whales and cows.
-They belong to the order of artiodactyls, so camels, horses and goats are also relatives of the hippopotamus.
+The hippopotamus belongs to the category of the most dangerous animals in Africa.
+Living in a specific territory, and being very aggressive, there are known cases of attacks on small boats and their crews.
+Scientists were only able to measure the bite force of the female hippopotamus because males are extremely aggressive.
+The word hippopotamus comes from the Greek "water horse" because of its incredible love to the water.
+The hippopotamus's closest relatives are whales and cows.
+They belong to the order Artiodactyla, so camels, horses and goats are also relatives of the hippopotamus.

 4. Jaguar